-I am a West Bath resident creating Maine By Foot as a guide to finding as many of Maine’s wonderful trails as I can.
-Many of these are open to the public thanks to generations of generous land owners who have protected their land from development, and to the work and dedication of land trusts and other conservation organizations.
-A special thank you to the many trail builders and trail maintainers, who so often are anonymous.
+I am a West Bath resident creating Maine By Foot as a guide to finding and celebrating as many of Maine’s wonderful trails as I can.
+Many of these are open to the public thanks to generous land owners, and to the work and dedication of land trusts and other conservation organizations.
+A special thank you to all the trail builders and maintainers out there.
 They contribute much to the common good!

 I update this site as I discover trails or re-do old ones.
 I am not including snowmobile/ATV trails, but I encourage outdoor enthusiasts to contact your local club and get a map of nearby tracks — these can sometimes make for great walking or skiing.